sachaRfd/TS-DiffuGen-Thesis/README.md

 ## WandB in Your Environment

 The training of diffusion models is enhanced with the integration of Weights and Biases (WandB).
-This enables real-time visualization of training and validation losses, as well as continuous monitoring of the training process.
+WandB enables real-time, continuous monitoring of the training process.
 If WandB is not yet setup in your environment, when you train your first diffusion model, you will be asked to input a WandB API key.

 If you do not already have an account, you can make one through the following link: [WandB](https://wandb.ai/)

-4. With this setup, WandB is configured within your environment, allowing you to proceed with training diffusion models.

 ## Training a new Diffusion Model:

-1. Change the parameters in the `configs/train_diffusion.yml` configuration file.
+1. Change the parameters in the `configs/train_diffusion.yml` configuration file to your liking.
 2. Run the following command to train a new diffusion model:

     ```
     python src/train_test.py --config configs/train_diffusion.yml
     ```

-## Sampling from test set using a pre-trained Diffusion Model:
+## Sampling from test set using a trained Diffusion Model:

+Similarly to when training, a testing config file should be adapted which points to the location of the trained diffusion model, includes the number of samples it should generate and matches the parameters used in the training process.
+Samples from the test set can then be generated using the following command:

+    ```
+    python src/train_test.py --config configs/test_diffusion.yml
+    ```

+### Sampling from Pre-trained Diffusion Models

+#### Pre-trained Graph Model

-The pre-trained_graph model was trained with the following parameters:
+The `pre-trained_graph` model was trained with the following parameters:

 - Uses Reaction Graphs
-- Does not use Product coordinates
+- Does not use Product Coordinates
-- 1,000 sampling steps
+- Sampling Steps: 1,000
-- 8 EGNN layers
+- EGNN Layers: 8
-- 64 hidden features
+- Hidden Features: 64
-- Sigmoid_2 noise schedule
+- Noise Schedule: Sigmoid_2

+#### Pre-trained Simple Model

-The pre-trained_simple model was trained with the following parameters:
+The `pre-trained_simple` model was trained with the following parameters:

-- TX1 Dataset
+- Dataset: TX1
 - Without Reaction Graphs
-- Using Product coordinates in inference
+- Uses Product Coordinates in Inference
-- 2,000 sampling steps
+- Sampling Steps: 2,000
-- 8 EGNN layers
+- EGNN Layers: 8
-- 64 hidden features
+- Hidden Features: 64
-- Sigmoid_2 noise schedule
+- Noise Schedule: Sigmoid_2

+You can use these pre-trained models to generate samples using the provided commands:

 1. Run the following script with the chosen testing config file:
     ```